-The State Board of Nursing accredits various institutes to provide CNA classes in Vermont, which teach you how to communicate with doctors and patients, how to deal with emergencies, how to keep the information of your patient private, etc. The State Board of Nursing sets the guidelines for the coursework of the training.
-You need to take a minimum of 75 hours of training to obtain the certification.
+The State Board of Nursing accredits various institutes to provide CNA classes in Vermont, which teach you how to communicate with doctors and patients, how to deal with emergencies, how to keep the information of your patient private, etc. The State Board of Nursing sets the guidelines for the coursework of the program.
+You need to take a minimum of 75 hours of program to obtain the certification.
 You can get trained as a nurse aide at assisted living center, hospital, nursing homes or long-term care facility.

 Find schools and get information on the program that’s right for you.

 The cost of becoming a certified nurse assistant in Vermont ranges from $400 to $1000, depending upon the school you opt.
 Cost of both written and practical exam is around $130.
-You stand a chance of getting fee reimbursement, if you get employed by the same facility from where you did your training, within 12 months of completing the certification.
+You stand a chance of getting fee reimbursement, if you get employed by the same facility from where you did your program, within 12 months of completing the certification.

 Just fill your information and find the nearest school in your state.Get Started As A Registered Nurse Today!

 The basic topics covered by different certified nursing assistant program schools in VT are: